shortaj/seattle-201d16/class-01-toolbelt-terminal-git/lab/README.md

 - Write a program that accepts user input and, based on that input, displays messages back to the user.

+- Verify that you know how to use your Learning Journal.
+This is a separate project that lives in a separate Git/GitHub repository.

+- There is an example of the Learning Journal in another directory in this daily class directory.
+Take a look and use it as a guide and as inspiration.
+These will be assigned every Monday-Wednesday-Friday, but you can feel free to write in them every day.

 # Technical Requirements